anhgelus/dotfiles/README.md

 # dotfiles

-My personnal dotfiles of my workstation powered by The Void, Sway and fish.
+My personnal dotfiles of my workstation powered by Void, Sway, niri, nvim and fish.